advra/grpc-vcpkg-boilerplate-example/README.md

 set (VCPKG_HOME "$ENV{HOME}/vcpkg")
 ```
 Once the `VCPKG_HOME` variable is set, we can then build the project and pas the `DCMAKE_TOOLCHAIN_FILE` direction pointing to our VCPKG's cmake previously installed.

+Note: For windows users you may need to set the following: `-DVCPKG_TARGET_TRIPLET=x86-windows`
 ```
 mkdir build && cd build
 cmake .. -DCMAKE_TOOLCHAIN_FILE=/home/aa/vcpkg/scripts/buildsystems/vcpkg.cmake